lncm/lncm.github.io/src/pages/index.md

 Once the lightning wallets are funded, and there are funds available, you may try paying.

 If you're in Chiang Mai - we have a [merchant in Chiang Mai](https://goo.gl/maps/R33gihUTVwtsrgJJ9) where you can spend real money with 10% discount.
-The food and drink is quite high quality.
+The menu is quite varied, and the food and drink is quite high quality with a nice selection of local beers and craft beers too.

 Otherwise feel free to try the donation button, to experience microtipping (you can send fractions of a cent!)